-During awards season, many are anxiously waiting to see who will win the most coveted awards—and, of course, who will be wearing the most glamorous gowns and the most sparkly (and expensive) jewellery.
+With the awards season in full swing, many are anxiously waiting to see who will win the most coveted awards—and, of course, who will be wearing the most glamorous gowns and the most sparkly (and expensive) jewellery.

 Here are a few of the priciest examples in Academy Awards history…